weaveworks/weave-gitops-docs/docs/getting-started.md

 ```
 Notice that the backend has not changed and so the backend pod is not affected.

-Restart the `kubectl port-forward` and you will see the color has changed.
+Restart `kubectl port-forward service/frontend 9898:9898 --namespace test` and you will see the color has changed.
+NB: If you use a real ingress then you wouldn't need to do this.

-(*If you use a real ingress then you wouldn't need to do this*).
+---

-17. **Congratulations**
+## Complete!

-You have successfully demonstrated GitOps using Weave GitOps!
-Well done.
+**Congratulations!** You have achieved a GitOps deployment using Weave GitOps.
+We hope you continue to be successful and are available for any questions or feedback in our [Slack](https://weave-community.slack.com/archives/C0248LVC719).